shutch42/ModmataC/README.md

 Alternatively, you can install from [our release](https://github.com/shutch42/ModmataC/releases/tag/v1).
 It is available as a tarball, and does not require updating submodules to install.
 However, you will need libtool for these installers to work.

 If you want to quickly set up both the ModmataC library, and the default Arduino Modmata program, you can use our complete Modmata installer [located here](https://github.com/shutch42/Modmata-Complete-Install).

+For documentation on this library, take a look at our doxygen page [here](https://shutch42.github.io/ModmataC/).